'Full House' Star Loses Bid to Nix Indictment in College Bribes Case

 Loughlin and her fashion designer husband, Mossimo Gianullo, were indicted last year along with dozens of other prominent families across the country as part of an FBI sting operation launched into California life coach Rick Singer.

-With a network of officials from the college admissions, testing and athletic sides on his payroll, Singer solicited bribes from the wealthy parents of teens seeking admission to elite universities.
+With a network of officials from the college admissions, testing and athletics on his payroll, Singer solicited bribes from the wealthy parents of teens seeking admission to elite universities.

 Singer, who cooperated with the government as part of a plea deal, used some of his connections to manipulate how the children of his clients performed on college entrance exams.
 With others, he had teens designated as athletic recruits to reduce scrutiny of their academic credentials by college admissions boards.